jsom1/jsom1.github.io/_walkthroughs/Armageddon.md

 cat /usr/share/exploitdb/exploits/linux/local/46361.py
 ``````

 It is clearly said that if the version of *snapd* is 2.37.1 or newer, it is safe...
 At this point I looked at the forum to get a hint, and many people used dirty_sock.
-There must be a way to make it work.
+There must be a way to make it work, maybe by tweaking the exploit a little bit.
 Let's get back at one of the first link that gives the following exploit:

 ````
 #!/usr/bin/env python3